jabirali/fish-projector/README.md

 # Fish Projector

-Fish plugin for navigating code projects.
-Currently, it only handles Git projects, with some integration of Python virtual environments, but this could be generalized.

 Basically, this plugin lets you type `p` or `projector` in Fish to fuzzy-search for Git projects in your `$projector_dir` via `fd` and `fzf`.
 When selecting a project, see the `README` file of each project as a preview.
 If the optional dependency `bat`